Freedom of religion in Europe by country: Societal attitudes

+Freedom of religion

+In 2023, the country was scored 3 out of 4 for religious freedom.

 Iceland

 Freedom of religion in Iceland is guaranteed by the 64th article of the Constitution of Iceland.
 However at the same time the 62nd article states that the Evangelical Lutheran Church shall be the national church (Þjóðkirkja) and the national curriculum places emphasis on Christian studies.

 A congregation tax is collected by the state on behalf of registered religious and life stance groups.
 For those belonging to an unregistered or unrecognized group, as well as unaffiliated, that tax goes to the national treasury.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Ireland

-The constitution of the Republic of Ireland, as well as its laws and policies generally protect religious freedom, and the Irish government generally respects religious freedom in its actions.
-There is no state religion.
-The constitution mandates that "the State shall not ... make any discrimination on the ground of religious belief, profession or status," and it prohibits favoring one religious group over another.
-Discrimination on the grounds of religion or belief is likewise prohibited.
-The law does not restrict the teaching or practice of any faith.
+The constitution of the Republic of Ireland provides for freedom of religion and prohibits discrimination on the basis of religion.
 Religious groups are not required to register with the government.

-The government allows religious instruction in public schools, and primary and secondary schools are religiously based.
-In 2012 a convention met to consider the blasphemy prohibition law, and voted to change it to make it illegal to incite religious hatred.
-Certain state agencies, such as the Equality Authority and the Garda Racial and Intercultural Office (GRIO), are chartered with enforcing equality legislation and working on behalf of minority religious groups.
-GRIO created an official training program for the Garda Síochána liaison officers who then regularly engage with immigrant communities and minority religious groups.
+In 2022, national schools were 90 percent Catholic, 6 percent Church of Ireland, 2 percent multidenominational, 1 percent other religious groups, and 1 percent not religiously affiliated; the state funds private primary schools, 90 percent of which belong to Roman Catholic Church.
+In the same year, Atheist Ireland asked the United Nations to raise the issue of religious discrimination in national schools with the Irish government.

+The police’s National Diversity and Integration Unit (GNDIU) liaison officers engage regularly with immigrant minority religious groups to inform them of police services and to educate them on their rights; in 2022, Irish Network against Racism recorded 600 incidents of racism, but noted that many of these were not reported to the police.

+In 2023, the country was scored 4 out of 4 for religious freedom.